tsmith165/copy_file_path_and_contents/README.md

 We appreciate your feedback and are committed to improving the extension based on your input.

 ## Release Notes

+### 1.1.0

+-   Removed the extra window and "Copy Path / Contents w/ Divider" option for a more streamlined user experience
+-   Fixed an issue where the "Copy SELECTED File Path and Content" command was copying all open tabs instead of the selected file
+-   Updated the README with the latest changes and usage instructions

 ### 1.0.0